Judicial settlement conferences

 In 2012 the High Court undertook a review of how judicial settlement conferences are allocated to proceedings.

 In large part, this review was undertaken because the volume of judicial settlement conference work was leaving inadequate time for associate judges to deal with core judicial (adjudicative) work.
-Following this review it was decided that from 1 February 2013 a judicial settlement conference will only be allocated where private mediation is, for some reason, in appropriate.
+Following this review it was decided that from 1 February 2013 a judicial settlement conference will only be allocated where private mediation is, for some reason, inappropriate.

 Decisions on the allocation of judicial settlement conferences